standard-library/q/README.md

 $ npm install && npm test
 ```

 This will open a tab in your browser to run tests against `test/index.html` with the results displayed in your terminal.
-If you see `# ok` then it all went well, if there's any errors please submit an [issue](https://github.com/artcommacode/q/issues).
+If you see `# ok` then it all went well, if there are any errors please submit an [issue](https://github.com/artcommacode/q/issues).